-At its heart, however, Downton Abbey is half heartbreaking drama and half angst driven swoon-worthy romance.
+At its heart, however, Downton Abbey is half heartbreaking drama and half angst-driven swoon-worthy romance.
 Multiple series long romances permeate the series landscape and provide many viewers with the hook to come back for more.
 Mary Crawley, in particular, is at the center of various romantic entanglements, the most enduring with Matthew, as the two try to navigate their growing feelings amidst the pressure to preserve the family legacy.
 Without the concerns of being the eldest daughter, however, Sybil Crawley is a vastly different character.
 Arguably my favourite, her romance with the estate chauffeur offers drama in spades.
-She is a Lady and he is an Irish commoner – of course, it’s a recipe for the best kind of drama.
+She is a Lady, and he is an Irish commoner – of course, it’s a recipe for the best kind of drama.

 But the aristocrats are not the only characters with wonderful romantic storylines.
 Below stairs, Anna (Joanne Froggatt) and Mr. Bates (Brendan Coyle) are also forced to navigate their complicated love story when his past returns to cast a shadow over their burgeoning feelings.

-Despite the sumptuous costumes, the beautiful sets (Highclere Castle being the exterior and interior of Downton Abbey) and the quality acting talent, Downton Abbey is not without fault.
-While the first season is arguably its best, the latter seasons does suffer under the burden of having so much to say that it ends up saying very little at all.
+Despite the sumptuous costumes, the beautiful sets (Highclere Castle being the exterior and interior of Downton Abbey), and the quality acting talent, Downton Abbey is not without fault.
+While the first season is arguably its best, the latter seasons do suffer under the burden of having so much to say that it ends up saying very little at all.
 I remember being quite frustrated at times with the pace of the script and some of the storytelling tropes that felt lazy and uninspired.
 A few characters also spend numerous seasons treading water as the large cast makes it difficult to balance storylines effectively.

-That said, Downton Abbey is a must watch for any period drama enthusiast.
-It’s unabashedly romantic, has strong female characters, exciting storylines (most of the time) and laugh out loud moments.
+That said, Downton Abbey is a must-watch for any period drama enthusiast.
+It’s unabashedly romantic, has strong female characters, exciting storylines (most of the time), and laugh-out-loud moments.

 Downton Abbey also has an incredible score.
-Its theme, composed by John Lunn, “Did I Make the Most of Loving You?” is so catchy, you’ll be humming it for weeks!
+Its theme, composed by John Lunn, “Did I Make the Most of Loving You?” is so catchy, that you’ll be humming it for weeks!

-Where to Watch: Downton Abbey is available for streaming on Amazon Prime, PBS Passport and all 6 seasons can be purchased on DVD.
+Where to Watch: Downton Abbey is available for streaming on Amazon Prime, and PBS Passport and all 6 seasons can be purchased on DVD.

 Content Note: This series is rated PG.
-Note the series does deal with more mature themes, including sexual assault, violence, and sexuality.
+Note the series does deal with more mature themes, including assault, violence, and sexuality.

 Have you watched Downton Abbey?
 If you have, what did you think?
 Comment below and let me know!